WarlockW/uer/Preprocess-the-data.md

 - bilm: bi-directional language model
 - bert: masked language model + next sentence prediction
 - albert: masked language model + sentence order prediction

+Notice that we should use the corpus (*--corpus_path*) whose format is in accordance with the target.
+More examples are found in [Pretrain models with different encoders and targets](https://github.com/dbiir/UER-py/wiki/Pretrain-models-with-different-encoders-and-targets)

 *--processes_num n* denotes that n processes are used for pre-processing.
 More processes can speed up the preprocess stage but lead to more memory consumption. <br>
 *--dynamic_masking* denotes that the words are masked during the pre-training stage, which is used in RoBERTa. <br>